Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Conclusion

-We have proposed \textsc{Moco}, a learnable meta optimizer for NP-hard graph combinatorial problems with binary decision variables.
-Our approach uses two GNNs.
+We have proposed \textsc{Moco}, a learnable optimizer for NP-hard binary graph combinatorial problems. \textsc{Moco} uses two GNNs.
 The first initializes a heatmap $\theta$.
-Then, iteratively, solutions are constructed from $\theta$ and a second GNN updates $\theta$ based on meta-features extracted from the solutions.

-Our experiments have shown that our approach outperforms or is competitive with other learning based approaches.
-Furthermore, \textsc{Moco} has additional favorable properties: It learns different exploration-exploitation trade-offs for different training budgets and even exhibits generalization behavior to configurations not seen during training.
-This enables inference on larger budgets and batch sizes.
+Then, iteratively, solutions are constructed from $\theta$ and a second GNN updates $\theta$ based on meta-features extracted from the solutions. \textsc{Moco} outperforms or is competitive with other learning based approaches.
+We showcase additional favorable properties such as learning different exploration-exploitation trade-offs for different training budgets and generalization behavior to configurations not seen during training enabling inference on larger budgets and batch sizes. \begin{credits}

-Our approach offers multiple future research directions.
-Regarding the meta training procedure, we currently only update the GNN parameters after the entire optimization procedure has been executed for the complete budget of K steps.
-In future work, we will employ unbiased truncated evolutionary strategies \cite{Vicol2021.Unbiased, Vicol2023.LowVariance} which would allow for updating these parameters multiple times per execution of the optimization procedure.
-As a second direction for future work, we will further explore the trade-off between investing time for solution construction and investing time for guiding the feedback from previous solutions.
-While \textsc{Moco} focuses on the latter we will explore whether additional investment in solution construction can lead to further performance gains.
+This work was supported by the state of Lower Saxony under the project "Digitale Lehre Hub Niedersachsen - KI in Studium, Lehre und Prüfungen". \end{credits}